Sannj/ILoveNougat/ILoveNougat/README.md

 ###<u>I have all these.
 What next?</u>

 ####Getting the project via Git :
-* Go to your favorite terminal.
+* Open your favorite terminal.
 * Then, `git clone <https repo address>`.
 * Once complete, open Android Studio and choose the project path.

 TADA!
 It's done!
 Well, I mean you have the project.
-Now, let's run this!
+Now, let's run this! :smiley:

 Refer to this link if you are stuck at any point of time.
 [Github Help](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/ "Title")